poseidonyash/Axiom/README.md

 1. **Live Market Data** - Real-time pricing from Polymarket via server-side proxy
 2. **Portfolio Optimization** - Kelly Criterion across multiple uncorrelated markets
 3. **Blockchain Proof** - Mint predictions as NFTs on Base with immutable timestamps
+4. **Social Platform** - To ride the wave with your favourite investor

 ---